McDonnell Douglas F-4 Phantom II non-U.S. operators: South Korea

-South Korea's Republic of Korea Air Force (ROKAF) was supplied with F-4s starting in the late 1960s, due to ongoing tensions with North Korea.
+The Republic of Korea Air Force (ROKAF) were supplied with F-4s starting in the late 1960s, due to ongoing tensions with North Korea.

-The Park Chung-hee government ordered 16 ex-USAF F-4Ds, which were quickly delivered under the Peace Spectator program.
-They served with the 110th TFS, 11th Fighter Wing based at Daegu since 1969.
-In 1972 another 18 were delivered from the USAF 3rd TFW (Tactical Fighter Wing), in exchange for which South Korea delivered 36 Northrop F-5As to South Vietnam.
-Several more F-4s were delivered in the following years, with the last batch delivered in 1987–88.
+The Korean government, under the rule of Park Chung Hee, ordered 16 ex-USAF F-4Ds, which were quickly delivered under the Peace Spectator program.
+They served with the 110th TFS, 11th Fighter Wing based at Daegu beginning in 1969.
+In 1972, another 18 Phantoms were delivered from the USAF 3rd TFW (Tactical Fighter Wing), in exchange for the handover of 36 ex-ROKAF Northrop F-5s to the South Vietnamese Air Force.
+Several more F-4s were delivered in the following years, with the last batch being delivered in 1987-88.
 These were equipped with Pave Tack laser designators, an important feature that allowed the use of laser-guided bombs.

-A total of 92 F-4Ds were delivered, making this air force the main export customer for the "D" model.
-The F-4Ds were joined by 37 new-build F-4Es, ordered in the 1970s.
-The last of these was the 5,068th F-4 built in St. Louis.
-Under Operation Peace Pheasant these were delivered to the ROKAF 152 and 153 TFS (Tactical Fighter Squadron), 17th TFW at Cheongju.
-This was only the beginning of South Korean F-4 acquisitions, as more ex-USAF F-4Es were delivered in the next few years, giving a total of 103 F-4Es.
+A total of 92 F-4Ds were delivered, making the ROKAF the main export customer for the "D" model.
+The F-4Ds were joined by 37 newly-built F-4Es, ordered in the 1970s.
+Under Operation Peace Pheasant, these were delivered to the ROKAF's 152nd and 153rd Tactical Fighter Squadrons, and the 17th Tactical Fighter Wing based at Cheongju.

 The South Koreans also received RF-4Cs.
 There were 12 ex-USAF 460 TRG (Tactical Reconnaissance Group, disbanded in 1990) that were sent to the South Korean 131st TRS (Tactical Reconnaissance Squadron), 39 TRG, at Suwon Air Base, along with another 11 sent later.
 ALQ-131 electronic countermeasures pods were also delivered.

-Overall, South Korea was one of the main customers of the F-4, with 216 delivered, including 60 "D" models, 55 "E" models and 18 RF-4Cs in service in 2000.
+Overall, South Korea was one of the main customers of the F-4, with 216 delivered, including 60 "D" models, 55 "E" models and 18 RF-4Cs in service as of 2000.
 The F-4 was the ROKAF's primary fighter until the KF-16 began to be introduced in 1994.
-The 20 F-4D units at Daegu base were retired as of June 16, 2010, as the company took over F-15K.
+The 20 F-4D units based in Daegu were retired as of 16 June 2010, with the squadron replacing the Phantoms with the F-15K.

 By April 2024, only about 10 F-4s were still operational in South Korean service.
 The F-4 was formally retired from ROKAF service on 7 June 2024 after 55 years of service.